ajdelguidice/pymin/README.md

 # pymin
 //WARNING: PORN// Python conversion of Nimin Fetish Fantasy.
-Heavily WIP (Main menu and some other stuff work but no exploring, anything to do with the choiceList functions is only partially functional) I am not resposible for anything caused by exploitation of the xml parser.
+Heavily WIP (Most of the game works but anything to do with the choiceList functions like the bag and stash are only partially functional) I am not resposible for anything caused by exploitation of the xml parser.

 Made with python3.8